 The growing public consensus is that society has to reign in the giants, which has given the 20-and-more Democratic Presidential candidates a big problem to tackle.
 The question is, how?
-Among the chief proposals: breaking up some of the giants to level the playing field, passing legislation to regulate them, taxing them in various ways, and pursuing lawsuits to force behavioral changes on a corporate level.
+Among the chief proposals: break up some of the giants to level the playing field, pass legislation to regulate them, and tax them in various ways to influence their behavior.
 “The good news is that we’re onto them.
 They’re on the defensive,” said Zuboff last week in a panel discussion on digital privacy at the Brooklyn Historical Society.
 Her fellow panelist, author Douglas Rushkoff, pointed out that in the early days of the internet, it was seen as a benign force to connect humanity.
 “It used to seem like the government was the enemy,” he said, whereas now it’s “technologies that divide and alienate us.”

 To get ahead of the backlash, the tech giants have gone on image-boosting campaigns, touting their benefits to society and their ability to self-regulate.
 Amazon released a report during National Small Business Week that said it helped mom-and-pop companies create 1.6 million jobs last year, up from 900,000 the year before.
 Meanwhile, Google CEO Sundar Pichai wrote a piece for the New York Times, declaring that the company’s approach to privacy adheres to its egalitarian, “for everyone” philosophy about its products.
 “For us, that means privacy cannot be a luxury good offered only to people who can afford to buy premium products and services.
 Privacy must be equally available to everyone in the world,” he wrote, mentioning several new privacy features the company is introducing.